nikothomas/ctdfjorder/docs/cli-tutorial.rst

 for each file.
 Green means the file passed a step and red means an error occurred such that the file could not continue to be processed.
 Once all files are completed, a map will open as well.
 The points are individual casts.
 The map can be filtered.

-* Plots are in the **ctdplots** folder next to our original data and were made with functions from the :doc:`Visualize` module.
+* Plots are in the **ctdplots** folder next to our original data and were made with functions from the :doc:`./API/Visualize/index` module.
 * There you will also find a **ctdfjorder_data.csv** with our processed data.
 * To investigate files that did not pass the pipeline open the **ctdfjorder.log** file.

 Congrats!
 You can now use CTDFjorder to investigate your ctd data.
-For more in depth information on the processes executed here, read the :doc:`API`.
+For more in depth information on the processes executed here, read the :doc:`./API/index`.

 CLI Commands
 =============